 8.11.1 Definition

 The Provenance data category is used to communicate the identity of agents that have been involved in the translation of the content or the revision of the translated content.
-This allows translation and translation revision consumers, such as post-editors, translation quality reviewers or localization workflow managers, to assess how the performance of these agents may impact the quality of the translation.
-Translation and translation revision agents can be identified as a person, a piece of software or an organization that has been involved in providing a translation that resulted in the selected content.
+This allows translation and translation revision consumers, such as post-editors, translation quality reviewers, or localization workflow managers, to assess how the performance of these agents may impact the quality of the translation.
+Translation and translation revision agents can be identified as a person, a piece of software, or an organization that has been involved in providing a translation that resulted in the selected content.

 This data category offers three types of information.
-First, it allows to identify translation agents.
-Second, it allows to identify revision agents.
-Third, if provenance information is needed that includes temporal or sequence information about translation processes (e.g. multiple revision cycles) or requires agents that support a wider range of activities, the data category offers a mechanism to refer to external provenance information.
+First, it allows identification of translation agents.
+Second, it allows identification revision agents.
+Third, if provenance information is needed that includes temporal or sequence information about translation processes (e.g., multiple revision cycles) or requires agents that support a wider range of activities, the data category offers a mechanism to refer to external provenance information.

 Note:

-The specification does not define the format of external provenance information, but it is recommended that an open provenance or change logging format be used, e.g. the W3C provenance data model [PROV-DM].
+The specification does not define the format of external provenance information, but it is recommended that an open provenance or change-logging format be used, e.g., the W3C provenance data model [PROV-DM].

 Translation or translation revision tools, such as machine translation engines or computer assisted translation tools, may offer an easy way to create this information.
 Translation tools can then present this information to post-editors or translation workflow managers.
 Web applications may to present such information to consumers of translated documents.